How to add folders shortcuts on Start menu on Windows 11, 10

 Windows 11 folders next to Power button on Start

-On Windows 11, by default, the Start menu shows the profile and Power menus in the bottom rail.
-However, you can also display quick access to folder locations next to the Power button in this area like in previous versions.
+The Start menu on Windows 11 (and 10) shows the profile and Power menus in the bottom rail by default.
+However, you probably didn’t know that you can also customize the experience to display quick access to folder locations next to the “Power” button.

-For example, you can add or remove access to Settings, File Explorer, Documents, Pictures, Network, and other folders.
-And this is possible by customizing the Start settings from the Settings app.
+For example, you can customize the “Start” settings from the Settings app to add or remove access to Settings, File Explorer, Documents, Pictures, Network, and other folders.

-In this guide, you will learn the easy steps to choose the folders that can appear on Start next to the Power button on Windows 11.
-(See also this video tutorial with the steps to complete this task.)
+In this guide, I will explain the easy steps to choose the folders that can appear on Start next to the Power button on Windows 11 (and on Windows 10)

 To add or remove folders next to the Power button in the Start menu, use these steps: